shsa-x/redux-state-handler/README.md

 ## Features

 - Simple API with `getState()` and `setState()` methods
+- Provides a centralized store for managing application state.
 - Supports both direct value setting and functional updates
 - Lightweight and easy to integrate into existing projects